nheyn/express-react-router/README.md

 See basic example in /example/ directory (see below for more information).

 #### Add Express Routers
-To add an express router to the react-router jsx router, add the 'src' or 'use' prop to a <Router />, <Route /> or <IndexRoute /> component.
+To add an express router(s) to the react-router jsx router, add the 'use'/'add'/'get'/'post'/'put'/'delete' prop to a <Router />, <Route /> or <IndexRoute /> component.
+To add static files to the router add the 'src' prop to a component.

 ```
 const router = (